 1. How long does the program take?

-The length of the program varies, depending on course load and specialization.
+The length of the program varies, depending on course load and concentration.
 Please contact the graduate program advisor at the Metcalf School of Education or attend a Graduate Program Information Session for a program completion timeline.

 2. Can I work full time while enrolled in the program?

 Yes.
-Most students in the graduate program in Education are working teachers, educators and professionals.
+Most students in the graduate program in education are working teachers, educators and professionals.

 3. When do classes meet?